 This could be when multiple machinegun placements covered the same area of ground, or when positioned behind thick parapets or concrete walls to protect the teams operating them.

-As a result, machine guns were responsible for causing an incredibly number of casualties during the conflict.
+As a result, machine guns were responsible for causing an incredible number of casualties during the conflict.

 While often forgotten, barbed wire was a surprisingly important technology that was used during the conflict.